Personal Loans

 User Experience

-Applying for a personal loan at TD Bank is very easy, with prequalification taking only minutes and the actual application taking a little longer than that.
+Applying for a personal loan at TD Bank is very easy.
+Prequalification takes only minutes, and the actual application takes a little longer.

 The funds are sent to your bank immediately upon approval, which means you might have them during the next business day.
 Customer service is available via phone and at branches if you need assistance.